Food Allergies in Children

 your child a food allergy card (or make sure the adult in charge has one) to give

 to the server.

-Discuss your child’s food allergy with his or her school.
-Using some of the above
+Discuss your child’s food allergy with their school.
+Using some of the above strategies

-strategies at school can be helpful.
-You may be surprised by how many children at
+at school can be helpful.
+You may be surprised by how many children at your school

-avoid the foods that cause the allergy, but always be prepared in case of an accidental
+stay away from the foods that cause the allergy, but always be prepared in case of

 Ask your healthcare provider for an anaphylaxis action plan that outlines the symptoms

 to look for and the steps to take in case of a severe allergic reaction.